TelemetryDeck/docs/basics/retention.md

 - **Day patterns (past 4 weeks)**: Identify specific days with exceptional returning user activity
 - **Weekend vs. weekday balance**: Indicates whether your app fits into work routines or leisure time

-**Action example:** The Hour of Day chart shows returning users are most active during morning commute hours (7-9am) and evening wind-down time (6-8pm), suggesting your app fits into daily routines.
-The Day of Week chart reveals Tuesday and Wednesday show the strongest retention, while weekends drop off.
-The Weekend vs Weekday chart shows 75% of returning user activity happens on weekdays, indicating your app serves professional or productivity needs.
-Schedule feature updates and important communications for Tuesday-Wednesday when user engagement is strongest.
+**How to read your data:** In this example, the Hour of Day chart shows returning users are most active during midday hours (12-3pm) with peak activity around 2pm, suggesting users engage with the app during lunch breaks and afternoon periods.
+The Day of Week chart reveals Wednesday shows the strongest retention (~55 users), followed by Tuesday (~53) and Monday (~50), while Thursday shows the lowest (~40).
+Friday through Sunday maintain consistent moderate levels (~45 each).
+When you see patterns like this in your data, it would indicate your app fits well into midweek routines.
+You could then schedule feature updates and important communications for Wednesday when user engagement peaks.

 ## Retention by device & platform